yeldiRium/uimadatabase/README.md

-uimadatabase
+Komparative Analyse von Datenbank- und Indexiserungssystemen im Kontext des Natural Language Processing
 ============

 What this is:
 -------------

-This is part of my bachelor thesis.
-The thesis can be found [here](bachelor_thesis.pdf).
+This is my bachelor thesis.
+The written thesis can be found [here](bachelor_thesis.pdf).

 This project evaluates a number of different DBMSs and one indexing system in the context of Apache UIMA NLP.
 Those are: